alexanderthurn/mops/readme.md

 2) Make sure `web/data/` is writable by the web server user.
 3) Open `https://yourdomain/admin/` in the browser.
 4) Set an admin user and password when prompted.
-5) Create a gallery, just give it a name and a password (optional)
+5) Create a share, just give it a name and a password (optional)
-6) Send the link of the gallery to your friends and let them upload
+6) Send the link of the share to your friends and let them upload
 7) Upload images (single, multi-file, or directory upload).
 Thumbnails generate on the fly.

 ## Screenshots